nodejs/node/doc/api/zlib.md

 * {number}

-The `zlib.bytesRead` property specifies the number of bytes read by the engine.
+The `zlib.bytesRead` property specifies the number of bytes read by the engine before the bytes are processed (compressed or decompressed, as appropriate for the derived class).

 ### zlib.flush([kind], callback)
 <!-- YAML